 Amongst the available DAWs out there, Ableton is unique for its focus on live performance capabilities.
 The Session View offers a tool for DJing on the fly, switching with ease between different beats, tempos, and more.

 It has customizable Macro Controls to integrate with hardware devices for live performance, which is why it’s become so popular for DJs.
-It has a powerful Arrangement View as well, so you can capture those performances and lock them into your exact specifications.
+It also has a powerful Arrangement View, so you can capture those performances and lock them into your exact specifications.

 How do I set up an Audio Interface in Ableton Live 10?